POS Hardware

 The right decision today should still hold up three years from now.

-You don’t just need a vendor.
+- Work with a hardware partner who understands your stores You don’t just need a vendor.
 You need a partner who’s walked your aisles, stood at your counters, and understands what happens when a terminal goes down on a Saturday afternoon.
+The right partner should:

-The right partner should:- Help identify operational bottlenecks.
+- Help identify operational bottlenecks.
 Not just push hardware.

 - Offer test devices or pilot runs before you commit.